Quick Answer: Should You Maintain, Migrate, Or Rebuild A Legacy Hybrid App?

 |---|---|---|---|

-| Maintain | The app is stable, low-growth, and only needs dependency, SDK, certificate, or store-submission updates. | Plugin fixes are small, crash rates are acceptable, and the roadmap does not require major UX or native capability changes. | Short stabilization sprint, release checklist, monitoring, and a date to reassess. |
+| Maintain | The app is stable, low-change, and needs dependency updates, certificates, SDK compatibility, crash fixes, or store submission work. | Plugin fixes are small, crash rates are acceptable, UX debt is contained, and the roadmap does not require major native capability changes. | A short stabilization sprint, documented build process, release checklist, monitoring, and a date to reassess. |

-| Migrate | The product is still valuable, but the legacy hybrid stack is slowing releases or blocking SDK policy compliance. | Cordova or PhoneGap plugins are outdated, builds are fragile, but the user flows and backend model still make sense. | Move to a newer hybrid or cross-platform stack, rebuild native project shells, replace plugins, test releases, and keep rollback. |
+| Migrate | The product still works for users, but Cordova, PhoneGap, Ionic, Xamarin, plugins, or build tooling are slowing releases or blocking compliance. | Plugins are outdated, native projects are fragile, SDK support is tight, but the user flows and backend model still make sense. | A move to Capacitor, React Native, Flutter, native shells, or another maintainable target, with staged releases and rollback. |

-| Rebuild | The app needs a new UX, better performance, stronger security, offline redesign, or a roadmap the old architecture cannot support. | Every change requires workarounds, users complain about speed, security review fails, or the codebase cannot support new features. | New product architecture, cleaner app experience, staged migration of users and data, and long-term delivery speed. |
+| Rebuild | The app needs a new UX, better performance, stronger security, offline redesign, or a roadmap the old architecture cannot support. | Every change needs workarounds, users feel poor performance, security review fails, or product assumptions have changed. | A new product architecture, cleaner app experience, careful data migration, and a long-term delivery path. |

 When Maintaining The Existing App Is Enough